Shivambhoite/CODSOFT/Task 1-Portfolio/README.md

 • Resume download
 • Contact information

-It is built using **pure HTML, CSS, and JavaScript** with a modern UI and responsive design.
+It is built using **pure HTML AND CSS** with a modern UI and responsive design.

 ---